HariSekhon/Jenkins/README.md

   stages {

     stage('Test'){
-      printEnv()  // call any function from this libary by its filename under vars/ ... without the .groovy extension }
+      // call any function from this libary by its filename under vars/ ... without the .groovy extension
+      //
+      // eg. printEnv() -> vars/printEnv.groovy
+      //
+      // see each var/<function>.groovy file for any arguments
+      //
+      printEnv()
+    }

   }